Care about Total Compensation

 I read on the internet company Foo pays Bar.
 Is that true?

 Maybe, but I doubt it.
 Don’t forget the old joke when 2 people compare salaries, one of them is going to walk away feeling ecstatic, and the other miserable.
-Be cautious when comparing salaries, as your pride can start fucking with you.
+Be cautious when comparing salaries, as your pride can start messing with you.

 Is it fair that promotions pay at the bottom of the pay scale, and new hires tend to be at the top?